cchasea/Beacon/README.md

 Key integrations:

-Google Calendar API for event synchronization

-Brightspace/Canvas APIs for course deadlines and assignment data
+Brightspace APIs for course deadlines and assignment data

 Firebase for secure authentication and data storage